The Networked Student & the Barking Dog

 Student Accountability – We do not do nearly enough with holding kids accountable.
 We simply block things to make our lives easier.
 As teachers in charge of such a project, we would have to craft a realy tight “acceptable use policy” for collaborative projects.
 There would need to be specific, swift and significant consequences to violation of the policy.
 We would have to do memorable teaching about the ramifications of signing such a contract and what all the parts of it mean.
 Then – “violators will be prosecuted to the fullest extent of the law.”

-1 Response to “The Networked Student & the Barking Dog”
+One thought on “The Networked Student & the Barking Dog

 Leave a Reply